AgoraLab/agora-chat-uikit/react/overview/product-features.md

 - `MessageReaction`: Implements a custom UI layout in the message list.
 - `BottomSheetEmojiList`: A pop-up window showing the reaction list.

-Before using this feature, enable it in Agora Console.

 The `ContainerProps` object provides an `enableReaction` property to enable reactions.
 This feature is disabled by default.
 To enable, set it to `true`.
 The sample code is as follows:

 ### Message thread

 Users can create a message thread based on a message in a group chat, to have a topic-specific discussion.

-Before using this feature, enable it in Agora Console.

 UIKit provides a `ContainerProps.enableThread` switch.
 The message thread feature is disabled by default.
 To enable this feature, set it to `true`.